 Benefits of e-commerce for manufacturers

-The decline of physical shops was a trend that was already in full swing, even before the cataclysmic year of 2020.
+The decline of physical shops was a trend that was already in full swing, even before the seismic events of the past 2-3 years.
 This was likely a result of the constant improvements seen in online shopping, and the convenience that comes with that technology.

-With multiple lockdowns being imposed, and the social anxieties that come with the virus itself, selling online has been a silver bullet for many companies trying to find a route to salvation.
-It’s possible that it may be the only method of thriving going forward too, at least in the short-term.
+New social norms and consumer buying habits has meant that selling directly online has been a silver bullet for many companies trying to find a route to salvation post-COVID-19.
+For some, it’s possible that it may be the only method of thriving going forward too, at least in the short-term.

 Reaching more customers